Tulip Mania

 During the first stage, solely academics & collectors were interested in tulips.
 Their interest was for research & hobby.
 The first stage lasts until around 1636.
 From there excitement turned into passion.
 During the second stage other groups of the population became interested in tulips.
 Tulip bulbs became high demand.
 This stage lasted until early 1637, about a year in total.
 The third stage marks the collapse in demand.

 Another example for the maniac prices during the second stage: some buyers were offering 12,000 guilders in exchange for 10 bulbs.
 At that time a smart town house would cost 12,000 guilders.
-Bulbs of tulips had transformed their role from a decorative flower to a currency: people were able to buy houses & other goods by using tulips as a means of exchange.
+Bulbs of tulips had transformed their role from a decorative flower to a currency (Currencies - part 1): people were able to buy houses & other goods by using tulips as a means of exchange.
 Robert Taylor writes about the Tulip mania:

 Summary

 Do you see yourself trading your apartment for a bulb?
-Today people use the expression tulip mania to describe a phenomenon when the price of an asset cannot be explained with its intrinsic value (i.e. decor) and is seen as a bubble.
-Other examples for a bubble can be found in the stock markets or in housing in more recent times.
-I invite you to join my course on personal investing.
-I present two ways to invest without relying on irrational exuberances.
+Today people use the expression tulip mania to describe a phenomenon when the price of an asset cannot be explained with its intrinsic value: decor/beauty being the sole value a tulip provides to the buyer.
+And the pricing being seen as a bubble.
+Other examples for a bubble can be found in the stock markets or in housing in more recent decades.
+You can also check out the blog on Crypto (pt.2) - an investment? where I cover a sector which is receiving a lot of media attention.
+Another hyped sector in the last year is investing in Artificial Intelligence.
+I write about this topic and analyse one stock in Artificial Intelligence - a bubble?